angular/angular/aio/content/start/deployment.md

     - Select the `Hosting` option on the first prompt.
     - Select the project you previously created on Firebase.
     - Select `dist/my-project-name` as the public directory.
-1. Deploy your application with `ng deploy`.
+1. Deploy your application with `firebase deploy`.
 1. Once deployed, visit https://your-firebase-project-name.firebaseapp.com to see it live!

 ### Hosting an Angular app anywhere else